da-phil/SDC-Semantic-Segmentation/README.md

 The resulting layer was then upscaled again by a filter size of 4 and a stride of 2.
 Again this layer was added elementwise with a skip connection to the `layer_3_out` encoder layer.
 The last upscale layer consists of a filter size of 16 and a stride of 8, which eventually brings the image back to its original resolution.

-### Training results
+### Training
 I played with training those two sets of variables:
 * only the added decoder layers, except the fully connected ones
 * all encoder and decoder layers, except the fully connected ones

 Because it was difficult to converge to a low loss and mean IoU value, training was done by manually decreasing the learning rate approx. every 10 epochs, from 1e-3 to 1e-7.
+The dropout keep probability was set to `0.8` for all training runs.

 Training only the added convolutional layers for the decoder network for approx. 60 epochs:
 * Mean IoU: 0.766